umccr/umccrise/README.md

         {project-name}-programs.txt        # - Copy of the bcbio-nextgen file with software versions {project-name}-multiqc_report.html     # - Project-level MultiQC summary report: coverage stats and more
 ```

+## Version history

+0.4.0:
+- Propagate snakemake's cluster options to the wrapper
+- Propagate snakemake's `--rerun-incomplete` and to the wrapper
+- PCGR: stop using the UID, skip uploading if already uploaded
+- Fix `HTTP_PROXY` setting for running on Spartan worker nodes
+- New panel of normals: add the large A5 cohort, normalize normals, check only POS for indels
+- Correctly set threads to mibibams samtools runs

+0.3.0:
+- Refactor output folder structure (see docs)
+- `pcgr_download` taget to automatically pull results
+- Automatically attempt downloading PCGR results after minibams
+- Minibams always run in the ned
+- Use `--unlock` to automate the snakemake unlock pattern to continue unterrupted runs
+- Move `vcf_stuff` to a separate repo
+- Remove GL* chromosomes from the cnvkit diagram
+- PCGR tomls: changed mutsignatures_normalization to genome
+- Rmd: add SV-prioritize table